 What are the Health Benefits of Oranges?

 A healthier mimosa?
-It’s not such a crazy idea.
+It’s not an impossible idea.
 Citrus fruits are a vital source of vitamins and nutrients, the most common of which is Vitamin C. The Vitamin C in one orange of any variety can be as high as 50mg, or 100% of the daily recommended amount of Vitamin C for adults.
 Oranges are also an essential source of water-soluble antioxidants.
 Potassium, fiber and folate are also a some of the nutrients you’ll get from oranges.
-You can read more about the power of antioxidants in this article from Harvard’s School of Public Health.

 How to Make Citrus Mimosas